abriotde/openhems-sample/docs/source/usage.rst

 =====

 In this paragraph we will see main use cases of OpenHEMS and how we can use it.
+We will introduce some notions.

 As said previously, you need to have controlable devices.
 But there is different contrallable devices: